muratk5n/thirdwave/en/README.md

 mass, molecules, protons, neutrons - these form the crux of what's out there, ie reality.

-"Breakthrough achieved faster and cheaper than traditional fusion approaches..
-First Light is taking a unique projectile fusion approach to solve [the] challenge, which it believes offers the fastest, simplest and cheapest route to commercial fusion power.
+"First Light is taking a unique projectile fusion approach to solve [the] challenge, which it believes offers the fastest, simplest and cheapest route to commercial fusion power.
 This means that instead of using complex and expensive lasers or magnets to generate or maintain the conditions for fusion, First Light’s approach compresses the fuel inside a target using a projectile travelling at tremendous speed"

 [[-]](https://firstlightfusion.com/media/fusion)